gmponos/monolog-slack/README.md

 - Although Monolog has the `WhatFailureGroupHandler` I would consider it simpler not to wrap my handler around another handler and have a simpler and faster logic [see](https://github.com/Seldaek/monolog/issues/920)
-- SlackWebhooHandler does not have timeouts and it executes retries if Slack service is down [see](https://github.com/Seldaek/monolog/pull/846#issuecomment-373522968)
+- SlackWebhookHandler does not have timeouts and it executes retries if Slack service is down [see](https://github.com/Seldaek/monolog/pull/846#issuecomment-373522968)

 **Formatting**

 - Current package gives you the ability to add a custom formatter to the handler in order to format Attachments.
-Although you can pass a formatter to Slack Handlers of monolog they are not executed for Attachments.
+Although you can pass a formatter to Slack Handlers of monolog the formatter is applied only to simple messages of slack and they are not executed for Attachments.
-- I liked the formatting that I created better.
+- I like the formatting that I created better than the one that monolog has.

 ## Install